Skip to content

 πŸ“… Planting Calendar for Northwest Territories

-When to start seeds indoors and transplant outdoors, based on your frost dates.
+When to start seeds indoors and transplant outdoors, based on your average frost dates.
+Actual timing shifts year to year β€” use these as a starting point, not a fixed schedule.

 Plant Start Indoors Transplant Out Direct Sow Harvest